ShLGe3529/GraphLake-Artifact/README.md

 # GraphLake Artifact

 Reproducibility artifact for **GraphLake** over Iceberg on MinIO.
+It is recommended to run on a single machine with larger than **64 GB RAM**.

-Recommended to run on a single machine with largen than **64 GB RAM**.
+Due to proprietary licensing, the GraphLake runtime is provided as a Docker image shlge3529/graphlake-artifact:latest, and TigerGraph runtime is not included in this artifact.

 ## Layout